What is Keyhole (Laparoscopic) Surgery?

-We are extremely proud to have been one of the first practices in Scotland who can perform Keyhole (Laparoscopic) Surgery.
-This is minimally invasive surgery which involves passing a camera and specialised instruments through tiny holes (0.5-1.2cm) in the body wall and performing surgical procedures.
+Keyhole (Laparoscopic) surgery is minimally invasive surgery which involves passing a camera (laparoscope) and specialised instruments through small holes (0.5-1.2cm) in the body wall and performing surgical procedures.

-Just as you may be aware that Keyhole Surgery in people has huge advantages in terms of less pain and a faster recovery time compared to conventional surgery, the same is true in our pets.
+Just as you may be aware that keyhole surgery in people has huge advantages in terms of less pain and a faster recovery time compared to conventional surgery, the same is true for our pets.

 - Less pain after the operation